MBODM/youtube-info-js/README.md

 A simple js module, to parse some infos from a given Youtube video url.

 ### Overview
 This is just a simple, tiny javascript module.
-You can use it in Node.js or in the browser, to do the following:
+You can use it in Node.js or in the Browser, to do the following:
 - Validate some url, to make sure it is a valid Youtube video url (by parsing the url).
 - Extract the video id, from a given Youtube video url (by parsing the url).
 - Get the video thumbnail url, for a given Youtube video url (by parsing the url).